araujoviana/obsctl/README.md

     ```

 3.  **`credentials.csv` file**:
-    You can get this file from your cloud console, *OR* you can create a file named `credentials.csv` in the directory where you run the command.
-The format should be:
+    You can get this file from your cloud console or create it yourself. `obsctl` expects the Access Key in the second column and the Secret Key in the third.
+For example:
     ```csv
     User Name,Access Key Id,Secret Access Key
     your-user,YOUR_ACCESS_KEY,YOUR_SECRET_KEY